/// blog Screenshots

 Crop a screenshot before you share the link

-Sharing a raw screenshot is rarely what people want.
-Most of the time, the useful content is a small region — a single error message, one cell of a spreadsheet, a paragraph of a long document.
-The rest is screen real estate that the reader has to mentally filter out.
-Imagepaste bakes a crop step into the paste flow so you can trim on the way out.
+Crop a screenshot before you share it and the link does the explaining for you.
+Sharing the raw, full-screen grab is rarely what people actually want.
+Most of the time the useful part is one small region: a single error message, one cell of a spreadsheet, a paragraph from a long document.
+Everything else is just clutter the reader has to filter out.
+Imagepaste builds a crop step right into the paste flow, so you trim on the way out.

 When the crop step appears

 Every upload goes through the crop view.
-Paste an image, drop a file, or pick one from disk — the crop modal opens with the full frame selected by default.
-Send as-is, or adjust first.
+Paste an image, drop a file, or pick one from disk, and the crop modal opens with the full frame selected by default.
+Send it as-is, or adjust first.

 The crop modal with a screenshot loaded, showing the full image selected and a green Send button